teckel12/vue-barcode-reader/README.md

 ## Enhancements in this fork

 * Fixes ZXing library version issue causing scanning to be very slow
 * On startup, the library searches all available rear-facing cameras to find the most ideal camera for barcode scanning, preferrably one with torch (flash) and autofocus.
+It also saves this ideal camera to local storage for faster startup on repeat scans.
 * Adds the ability to activate the torch (camera flash), which can yield higher barcode scanning speed and accuracy.
 * Ability to set orientation to landscape mode, this can also increase the scanning speed and accuracy as there's more pixels in the landscape orientation.
 * Ability to control the camera zoom (if camera device reports the user is allowed to set the zoom).